EatenBaguette/itp/scratch/README.md

 ### Level Design
 - When starting, the bear should be seen for a second entering the cave, dropping a berry near the entrance.
 - When entering the cave, the bear should be waiting at the end.
 It turns and keep going.
+This should only happen the first time.
+  - when enter tunnel, check game progress.
+If less than value, show bear scene.
+If greater than value, no bear scene.
+When bear performs scene, it updates the game progress.
 - when continuing through the cave, the bear is waiting.
 It stands up on its legs, then goes down.
 The cave rumbles.
 A red blink indicates where spikes are about to fall.
 Instructions will be given so the player knows to click space to change to sitting to take up less space and avoid the spikes.
 - being hit by a spike gets rid of 1 of 3 lives and causes the fox to drop its berries.